sjbennett123/polarlarp/content/current_writeups/family_recipies/_index.md

 -Granny Linda Glynhall

-​	If the PCs decide to go to Granny's house **[module HELP WANTED]**, Granny will greet them in a friendly manner.
+​	If the PCs decide to go to Granny's house  [HELP WANTED]({{< ref "../help_wanted" >}} "[help_wanted"), Granny will greet them in a friendly manner.
 Granny has never met a stranger, and loves everyone.
 Conversation can include anything written in her history, information about her grandson that she would know, the orc occupation and how she did through it, hobbies, her baking, her book, her home, etc. When all information has been relayed and/or the PCs wish to leave, Granny will see them to the door and wish them a lovely day!

 ​	If the PCs track Charlie using CRAFTSMAN SKILL: OTHER [Level 1] , they will track him back to the cache of the Felhand, where he is standing guard. **[module YOU FOUND CHARLIE]** If the PCs don't seek to find him, or if the module HELP WANTED isn't completed, [within 2 hours of visiting Granny or after 12pm Saturday] Charlie will turn up in the tavern with his bottle being an asshole. **[module OPERATION FIND CHARLIE]** He is unarmed.
 He taunts the PCs to the point of confrontation, but before it comes to blows or duels, Charlie makes a deal.
 He'll give the group a map to a treasure cache if they pay his tab and let him go.
 He hands a crude map to the group, and he runs off before anyone can change their mind.
 If it does come to a fight, and he is beaten down, the map is the only thing found on his person.